InspiringGroup-Lab/CoGNN/README.md

 - [1 Introduction](#1-introduction): introduce these artifacts and their organization;
 - [2 Environment Requirements](#2-environment-requirements): the required hardware resources and software environments;
 - [3 Set Up](#3-set-up): set up the artifacts by downloading the Docker image we provide;
-    - [Troubleshooting](#troubleshooting): help us troubleshooting using GDB if your outputs are not as expected;
+    - [Troubleshooting](#troubleshooting): help us troubleshoot using GDB if your outputs are not as expected;
 - [4 Evaluation](#4-evaluation): steps to run each part of the experiments.